foobar98/URLShortener/README.md

 ## Steps to run the app
 ```
 1. clone this repo
-2. cd into this repo
+2. cd into this repo's directory
 3. run the following command to start the server - node app.js
 ```
 Open your favorite browser and go to https://localhost:3000/